MDecker-MobileComputing/Android_GlossarListView/README.md

-# Android-App "Hallo Name"
+# Android-App "Glossary of Android Terms" #

-App demonstrates how to use dialog, toasts and log message in Android.
+App demonstrates how to use the [ListView]() element in an Android app.

 <br>